 |Main engines||2 x MAN D2862 dual fuel engine|

 |Bollard push (using windgrip)||22|

-The Hydrocat 55 is the first CTV for the German offshore-wind industry, which can operate as with MGO as sell as hydrogen.
+The Hydrocat 55 is the first CTV for the German offshore-wind industry, which can operate with MGO as well as hydrogen.
 The ship's design is based on Windcat Workboats' proven MK3.5 design.
 The dual-fuel system was developed in cooperation of Windcat Workboats BV and CMB.TECH, who already successfully operates hydrogen-powered ships in other operational areas.
 By using hydrogen compared to marine diesel, a significant amount of emissions can be saved.
 As the ship is still ready to opearte with pure MGO at any time , it also has a constant back-up if there are some difficulties with the availability of hydrogen.